From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Related work

+QA pooling has a simple interpretation in terms of cost function markets: for the cost function market corresponding to the scoring rule $s$, let $\vect{q}_i$ be the quantity vector that implies each expert $i$'s probability $\vect{p}_i$ (or in other terms, $i$ would buy a bundle $\vect{q}_i$ of shares as the first participant in the market).
+Then the QA pool with respect to $s$ is the probability implied by the weighted average quantity vector $\sum_i w_i \vect{q}_i$.

-While MSRs and cost function markets have superficial similarities to our work, they have quite different goals and properties.
-For both MSRs and cost function markets, incentives are set up so that an expert brings the market into alignment with their own opinion, rather than an aggregate.
-Thus, in the well-studied setting of experts whose beliefs do not depend on other experts' actions, the final state of such a market reflects only the beliefs of the most recent trader, rather than an aggregate of the experts' beliefs.
+This interpretation stands in contrast to most past work on MSRs and cost function markets.
+Typically experts trade in series rather than in parallel, and incentives are set up so that an expert brings the market into alignment with their own opinion, rather than an aggregate.
+Thus, in the well-studied setting of traders whose beliefs do not depend on previous traders' actions, the final state of such a market reflects only the beliefs of the most recent trader, rather than an aggregate of beliefs.
+One exception to this paradigm is \cite{hlpv18}, which studies traders who trade in series, although in a completely different context.

 \paragraph{\textbf{Arbitrage from collusion}} Part of our work can be viewed as a generalization of previous work by Chun and Shachter done in a different context: namely, preventing colluding experts from exploiting arbitrage opportunities \cite{cs11}.
 The authors show that for the case of $n = 2$ outcomes, if experts are rewarded with the same scoring rule $s$, preventing this is impossible: the experts can successfully collude by all reporting what we are calling the QA pool of their reports with respect to $s$.
 Our Theorem~\ref{thm:max_min} recovers this result as a special case.
 See \cite{cdpv14} for related work in the context of wagering mechanisms and \cite{fppw20} for follow-up work on preventing arbitrage from colluding experts.